 This AIP and vegan recipe is for a side dish that will go well with any meat.
 It can be eaten on its own if you prefer, but once you try it I am sure you will come up with serving suggestions of your own.
 The recipe uses a lot of garlic, but because it is being fried it loses a lot of its pungency, so you won’t be eating breath mints all day!

 – Grass Fed Salsa

 Ingredients: white sweet potatoes, yellow onion, avocados, radishes, beef tallow, turmeric, ginger, cilantro, sea salt.

 One of the most popular breakfast dishes in restaurants today is avocado toast, so I was really pleased to find this AIP version so I can enjoy my avocado hit in the morning!
 This recipe uses sweet potato slices instead of bread, keeping things low in carbs but high in flavor and goodness.
-With avocado dishes I prefer to use a red onion as it is slightly sweeter and crunchier than yellow.
+With avocado dishes, I prefer to use red onion as it is slightly sweeter and crunchier than yellow.

 – A Squirrel in the Kitchen